 Cakey Strawberry Cobbler

-This easy cakey strawberry cobbler recipe is quick to prepare and bakes into a thick, sweet, yet still tart dessert.
-It has a fresh sliced strawberry layer topped with a golden brown cake like topping.
-This recipe makes two individual large portions.
+This Cakey Strawberry Cobbler recipe has just 9 ingredients, 10 minutes of prep, and bakes into a thick, sweet, yet still tart dessert.
+It has a freshly sliced strawberry layer topped with a golden-brown cake-like topping and a sprinkle of Turbinado sugar.

 Ingredients